jbush001/NyuziProcessor/rtl/README.md

 | +randseed=&lt;seed&gt; | Set the seed for the random number generator used to initialize reset state of signals
 | +dumpmems=1 | Dump the sizes of all internal FIFOs and SRAMs to standard out.
 Used by tools/misc/extract_mems.py |

+The simulator will exit when all thread are halted (by writing to the appropriate control register).

 To enable a waveform trace, edit the Makefile and uncomment the line:

     VERILATOR_OPTIONS=--trace --trace-structs